AdobeDocs/commerce-admin.en/help/stores-purchase/cancel-allow.md

 ---
 title: Allow cancel order
 description: Learn how to provide cancel capabilities for your customers.
-exl-id:
 feature: Orders, Storefront
 ---
 # Allow cancel order

-When enabled, cancel can be made directly from the customer account.
+When enabled, you can cancel an order directly from the customer's account.
 Cancel is disabled by default.

 ## Criteria for cancellation to be enabled for an order

 - The _Allow Cancel Order_ configuration option must be enabled.

-- If order is in `Hold`, `Canceled`, `Complete`, `Closed` status, the cancel option is disabled on the storefront.
+- If order is in `Hold`, `Canceled`, `Complete` or `Closed` status, the cancel option is disabled on the storefront.

-- If any of the items in the order is shipped, the cancel option is disabled on the storefront.
+- If any of the items in the order have shipped, the cancel option is disabled on the storefront.

 - If there is some item paid, the cancel option is enabled and the refund is created for that item.

-- If order is in `Pending`, `Processing` status, the cancel option is enabled on the storefront.
+- If order is in `Pending` or `Processing` status, the cancel option is enabled on the storefront.

 ## Configure to allow customer cancellation and customize the cancellation reasons